Walter Edward French

 - Born July 12, 1899 in Moorestown, NJ USA

 - Died May 13, 1984 in Mountain Home, AR USA

 Walter French played six years in the majors and was the baseball coach at the United States Military Academy from 1937 to 1942.

 According to the SABR minor league database, he never hit under .300 in eight years of minor league play.
 He hit .363 for Williamsport in 1923, and came up for 16 games in the majors that year.
 In 1924 he hit .350 for Shreveport, and in 1925 became a backup with the Athletics, hitting .370 in 104 at-bats.
 After his major league days his highest batting average was .351 in the Southern Association in 1933.

-Through 2008, he is the only major leaguer out of the Military Academy at West Point; Cuyler played football there rather than baseball.
+Through 2014, he and Kiki Cuyler are the only major leaguers out of the Military Academy at West Point; Cuyler played football there rather than baseball.